-Interest generated from the deposit of funds paid to the CONTRACTOR pursuant to this Agreement shall be the property of the CONTRACTOR and available for use at the CONTRACTOR's discretion.
+Interest generated from the deposit of funds paid to the CONTRACTOR pursuant to Section 4 of this Agreement shall be the property of the CONTRACTOR and available for use at the CONTRACTOR's discretion.
+See Section 2.13.22 regarding interest generated from the deposit of funds for provider payments.